 At the beginning of your course, you will review the basic sciences that underpins nutritional practice- molecular biology, biochemistry, physiology, human nutrition, and food science.
 As a second-year student, you will explore advanced topics in nutrition, including the relationship between diet and health, nutrition through the human lifecycle, food policy, nutritional biochemistry and nutritional research.
 In your final year, you will examine specialised topics in human nutrition, which are clinical nutrition, sport and exercise nutrition, and public health nutrition as well as carry out your own research.

-As well as an in-depth knowledge of the relationship between diet and health, human performance and disease, you will gain the practical skills to assess the nutritional status of humans in health or disease.
-You will be aware of the factors that influence food choice and nutritional policies.
-Additionally, you will understand the nutritional requirements at both molecular and population levels for humans.
-You will also have an appreciation of the need to be commercially aware and innovative, and understand the importance of research in the advancement of nutritional knowledge and evidence based practice.
+As well as acquiring an in-depth knowledge of human nutrition, you will gain the practical skills to assess the nutritional status of humans.
+You will develop a keen interest into the impact of diet on health and wellbeing.
+Additionally, you will learn how to work effectively in a team and to become a more effective communicator.
+You will acquire research skills, and understand the importance of research in the advancement of nutritional knowledge and evidence-based practice.